sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### What You’ll Need

-To complete this HOL, attendees need the following:
+To complete this quickstart, attendees need the following:
 - Snowflake account with Hybrid Tables Enabled
-- Account Admin and password which you should use to execute the HOL
+- Account Admin and password which you should use to execute the quickstart

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface